DavidZhongtai/davidzhongtai.github.io/content/posts/sites.md

 ### Why a Site?

+Having your own personal website is like having an online home where you get to show off who you are and what you're all about.
+It's a cool way to share your achievements, skills, and interests with the world.
+Think of it as your digital resume and a place to tell your story the way you want.
+Regardless of the profession, major, topic you are studying or working in, a digital site allows you to effectively showcase *you* in the digital world!

 ### Prerequisites:

 Before we begin, we install the necessary pieces of software necessary to continue through the rest of the article.